5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 take the remaining vertical cardboard strip, slide each stick into the holes of the strip one by one

-This part might be trickier than the first step.
-Work carefully and ensure the spacing between each bamboo stick is even.
+Work carefully and keep the spacing between each bamboo stick even.

 Work carefully and ensure the spacing between each bamboo stick is even